visionarycrest-vc001/VC001-Sovereign-Token/README.md

 Keep this README.md up to date alongside the repo’s structure and automation.
 For onboarding, reference this doc in internal guides and contribution documentation.

+## 📁 Project Structure & Setup
+See [docs/PROJECT_STRUCTURE.md](docs/PROJECT_STRUCTURE.md) for the full directory and workflow checklist.